reinuttanon/hubsynch_two/README.md

 Now you can use the api at [`localhost:4001`](http://localhost:4001).

+## Localhost deployment with vault
+After initial setup this can be run with vault using Erlang Distributed Protocol by first starting the Vault with:
+`iex --sname vault@localhost mix phx.server`
+Then start hubsynch_two with:
+`iex --sname hubsynch_two@localhost mix phx.server`
+To confirm once you are in an iex shell (using `-S`) run the following command:
+`Node.list()`
+You should see `[:vault@localhost]` or `[:hubsynch_two@localhost]` depending on which server your iex shell is connected to.

 ## Production deployment
 Currently using Elixir 1.11.2 (compiled with Erlang/OTP 23)
 For production deployment run these commands in a Linux or Mac machine with Elixir and Erlang installed.